ebzzry/ebzzry.github.io/src/lambda-calculus.md

 So, to determine the predecessor of a number `x`, you create a pair like above, then select the second element.

-Let's define some basic units.
+Let’s define some basic units.
 A pair looks like:

 ```
 (λz.zab)